7 Reasons To Appoint A Tenant Rep

 - Managing fit-out projects

-This is how using a Tenant Advocate will save you time and money.
-They’ll also make sure that no important considerations are overlooked.
+This is how using a Tenant Rep will save you time, hassle and money.
+Tenant Reps always ensure that no important considerations are overlooked.

 5. Reduce your risk